-Escuelab is a social project that is democratizing access to practical, interactive science education, fostering research vocations and developing skills for the future amongst Spanish 4-14-year-olds through a variety of extracurricular programs, workshops and camps.
+Escuelab is a social project that is democratizing access to practical, interactive science education, fostering research vocations and developing skills for the future among Spanish 4-14-year-olds through a variety of extracurricular programs, workshops and camps.
 Cristina Balbás is the founder and president of Escuelab and responds to our Q&A below.

 “I put together a team of people with experience in science, education and social entrepreneurship to study the underlying causes of the decreasing interest in STEM fields.”